getsolus/solus-site.github.io/content/blog/2017-10-16-this-week-in-solus-install-47.md

 Linux Steam Integration has seen 3 releases this week and features a new "liblsi-intercept", which controls the dynamic linking for Steam binaries, resolving some long-standing issues such as crashes on start, broken fullscreen views, and ensures that the Steam client uses OS-provided libraries. liblsi-intercept also provides a whitelist to allow Steam to continue to load its own private libraries and our intercept behavior is controlled on a process-name basis.

 What does this mean?
-Well it means the Steam client is now using more system libraries, such as SDL, which fixes crashes and fullscreen issues when watching a game trailer in the store.
+Well it means the Steam client is now using more system libraries, such as SDL, which fixes crashes as well as fullscreen issues when watching a game trailer in the store.

-Our liblsi-intercept also includes a fallback "vendor offendor" mode, ensuring certain vendored libraries are **blacklisted**, which ensures certain games like Black Mesa will work correctly on the open source drivers.
+Our liblsi-intercept also includes a fallback "vendor offendor" mode, ensuring certain vendored libraries are **blacklisted**, which ensures many games, including Black Mesa, will work correctly on the open source drivers.
 This matters for distributions using the new C++ ABI and games shipping the old C++ ABI as a vendored lib.

 {{<altimg "2017/10/liblsi-intercept-blackmesa.jpg" >}}